Breaking Barriers: Celebrating Women’s History Month with Master Sgt. Shelise Harmon

 |2

 This work, Breaking Barriers: Celebrating Women’s History Month with Master Sgt.
-Shelise Harmon [Image 3 of 3], by SrA Kaitlin Frazier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Shelise Harmon, by SrA Kaitlin Frazier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT